You don’t have to preserve your pain in order to prove that it was real.

 Therapy Intensives

-How do I know this would be a good fit for me and my needs?
+How do I know if this would be a good fit for me and my needs?

-Intensives aren’t the best fit if you are actively engaging in self-harm, addictive behaviors, eating disorders, or are experiencing suicidal ideation.
+Intensives may not be the best fit if you are actively engaging in self-harm, addictive behaviors, eating disorders, or experiencing suicidal ideation.
+If you're interested in an intensive but dealing with any of these issues, I am happy to help you get to a place where you can safely engage in one.

 Can I use insurance for intensives?

-As intensives are a non-traditional form of therapy due to its longer time, insurance does not cover the expense.
-However, many FSA/HSA type cards can be used.
-You will need to check those benifits to confirm your plan will cover the cost.
+Intensives are considered a non-traditional form of therapy due to their longer format, and insurance typically does not cover them.
+However, many FSA/HSA cards can be used.
+You will need to check your benefits to confirm if your FSA/HSA plan will cover the cost.
+Additionally, we can discuss filing out-of-network benefits if needed.

 “Do or do not, there is no try”